 In order to protect the public’s right to live peacefully, the Texas judicial system has laws in place to prevent individuals from participating in public acts that could be disturbing or offensive to the public.
 These laws specifically prohibit individuals from being involved in sexually explicit conduct.
 When an individual violates these laws, he or she can be charged with public lewdness.

 Contact Law Offices of Richard C. McConathy today for a consultation about your allegations of public lewdness throughout Dallas County, Collin County, Tarrant County, or Denton County.
 Awarded as a Super Lawyers Rising Star for 2012-213, Richard McConathy is an accomplished criminal defense attorney in Dallas who is eager to serve clients like you.

-Contact The Law Offices of Richard C. McConathy at (972) 233-5700 for a free consultation about your public lewdness allegations throughout Texas.
+Contact Law Offices of Richard C. McConathy at (972) 233-5700 for a free consultation about your allegations.

 Texas Information Center on Public Lewdness

 According to Texas Penal Code § 21.07, an individual can be charged with public lewdness if he or she commits any of the following acts in public:

 - Any act involving contact between one person’s genitals or mouth, and an animal’s genitals or anus